-A CFO can have 1 full-time equivalent employee (not counting immediate family or household members).
+A CFO can have no more than 1 full-time equivalent employee (not counting immediate family or household members).

-Processing any food not included in the above list requires approval from Environmental Health or a State Permit.
-Other food products must be produced in a Commercial Permitted Kitchen, or in a facility with Cannery License or manufactured in a facility with valid Processed Food Registration (PFR) issued by the California Department of Public Health, Food and Drug Branch.
-Foods other than those listed above shall not be made in a home kitchen.
+Foods not included on the above list must be produced in a properly permitted commercial facility, such as a facility with Cannery License or a facility with valid Processed Food Registration (PFR) issued by the California Department of Public Health, Food and Drug Branch.
+Foods other than those listed above shall not be made or packaged for resale in a home kitchen.